envoyproxy/envoy-mobile/docs/root/development/performance/battery_impact.rst

 Android
 -------

-The results of this experiment is that there isn't much of a difference between Envoy and Control.
+The results of this experiment is that there isn't much of a difference between Envoy and Control every 200ms.
 With the :repo:`CPU analysis </docs/root/development/performance/cpu_impact.rst>`, we are able to see:

 1. Requests to s3 are being logged in Envoy